ianhaddock/m920q-router/README.md

 ## Intel MBEx Remote Management

 The benefit to the m920q over the m720q is the onboard remote access.
-To retain monitor redirect access when running headless, an HDMI dummy plug needs to be installed.
+To retain monitor redirect access when running headless, an HDMI dummy plug should be installed.
 Without one you still have access to power settings and most other features of the MBEx.

 * Boot into the BIOS
 * Select Advanced -> Intel Manageability ->